chatopera/chatopera.fmc/README.md

 **Mostly, you would work on `Setup` and [add bot chats abilities](./extras/bot.md).
 It is rare that you need to do FMC development stuffs, if you want some enhancements or provide feedbacks for FMC, please create an Issue first at [Issues](https://github.com/chatopera/chatopera.fmc/issues).**

-In below documentation, I would talk about how to do `Setup` and [add bot chats abilities](./extras/bot.md).
+In below documentation, I would talk about `Setup` and [Bot Customization](./extras/bot.md) mainly.

+## Supports

+If you come to any troubles, find us to get help with [Contact Us Link](https://docs.chatopera.com/products/chatbot-platform/support.html).

 ## Provision your bot service with Facebook Messenger and Chatopera FMC